 |Interstate 90 Floating Bridge on|

-|Vehicular Bridges (over 20 ft. long)
+|Vehicular Bridges (over 20 feet in length)

-|Structures less than 20 ft. long
+|Structures less than 20 feet in length

-|Culverts greater than 20 feet in width
+|Culverts (over 20 feet in length)

-|Tunnels and Lids
+|Tunnels and lids

 |Barrier separated bicycle and pedestrian|